cgraamans/sockey/README.md

 ```

 _NOTE:_ The data callback is to kill off any timer or interval processes you want to start in the controller.
 Allowing these to keep running after client disconnection will create an incredible memory leak.
 Make sure you always add a timer or an interval to the dataCallback object (see below).

-#### Objects and their functions

-Sockey uses an object/function design model, where function are extensions of objects loaded asynchronously.
-Here's a list of global and local objects and their included functions.

-##### GLOBAL

-- __sockey.opt__: Import from lib/options.js
-- __sockey.modules__: Auto-loaded modules
-- __sockey.io__: initialized socket.io engine
-- __sockey.db__: Database connectivity and management functionalities
-- __sockey.token__: Token generation and checking functionalities
-- __sockey.modules__: Globally loaded modules

-##### SOCKET-LEVEL

-- run.db: the initialized database connection
-- run.socket: the initialized socket in the controller.

 #### Examples